tkellogg/tkellogg.github.com/_posts/2024-09-29-notebooklm.md

 quite rare, she often gets scared off by big ideas and loses attention.

-They described the _MTZ (Mantle Transition Zone)_ as feeling cooler on the surface when the techtonic plates are thicker and hotter when the plates are thinner.
+They described the _MTZ (Mantle Transition Zone)_ as feeling cooler on the surface when the tectonic plates are thicker and hotter when the plates are thinner.

 My girl instantly responded: